-The Series A Units are designed for all investors and pay a Management Fee of 2.25%.
-The Series A Units may be redesignated into Series F Units in accordance with the Declaration of Trust.
-See "- Redesignation of Units" below.
+The Series A Units are designed for all investors and pay a Management Fee of 2.25% of NAV.
+The Series A Units may be switched into Series F Units in accordance with the Declaration of Trust.
+See "- Switching Units" below.
 See also "Fees and Expenses - Trailer Fee" below.